rjz/Spark-Achilles/readme.md

 		} catch(e){}
 	};

-### And that's awesome because:
+### That's awesome, because:

-* It's clean: code is neatly wrapped up into the Achilles namespace rather than being injected into the page
+* It's clean: code is neatly wrapped up into the achilles namespace rather than being injected into the page
-* It's accessible: Achilles encourages redundancy and progressive enhancement
+* It's accessible: achilles encourages redundancy and progressive enhancement
 * It's efficient: static and dynamic sites can be developed simultaneously, and all code is recyclable
-* **It makes sense**: using Achilles, a controller queried via AJAX can respond to the client directly
+* **It makes sense**: using achilles, a controller queried via AJAX can respond to the client directly

 How it works
 ------------

 1. A link or form with the `.achilles-able` class is triggered by a `click` or `submit` event (respectively)
 2. The controller targeted by the `.achilles-able` element processes the request and responds through the achilles interface
-3. Achilles converts the chained response into JSON
+3. achilles converts the chained response into JSON
 4. The client-side script processor (`achilles.js`) parses the JSON from the server and executes the requested actions.

 Dependencies
 ------------

-Achilles is dependent on jQuery v1.5+
+achilles is dependent on jQuery v1.5+

 How-to
 ------

-Achilles is available for Codeigniter via [Sparks](http://getsparks.org/install).
+achilles is available for Codeigniter via [Sparks](http://getsparks.org/install).

 Once you've got the spark set up, you can load it using: